JohnLockwood/languagelearn/README.md

   * NextJS - Uses getStaticProps and getServerProps to distinguish between static content and dynamic.
 ## Learning and other activities to be scheduled:

+* Architectural choices especially around auth.
+Amplify looks like it can handle everything we need to do, albeit not as static pages.
+Search for "Amplify API Group authorization" or "Setup Authorization Rules" or see AmplifyAuthorizationByGroupsDoc.pdf in this directory.
+Amplify is weaker on static pages, and mostly orthogonal to NextJS I think, but it might be a much quicker approach since it's more of an all-in approach.
+React is well supported with auth components.
+Customization is available, see
+[this doc](https://docs.amplify.aws/ui/customization/theming/q/framework/react), and there are also some [Material UI components](https://github.com/aws-samples/aws-amplify-material-ui-js-demo) available -- this is nice, done in typescript.
+Should set that up in a demo instead of the [JS Demo I'm working on](https://docs.amplify.aws/start/getting-started/auth/q/integration/react).
 * [x] Revisit the business plan.
 * New technical plan including detail on lesson pages.
 We're in the process of learning what this might be, and some approaches we're trying as of now are:
-    * React, [NextJS](https://nextjs.org) to get the page breakdown between front and back end right (we hope), and Material UI.
+    * React,  and Material UI.
 We're hoping [this Udemy course](https://hitachivantara.udemy.com/course/implement-high-fidelity-designs-with-material-ui-and-reactjs/) will teach us this as well as letting us find out if it's the right approach.
     * (Possibly) Amplify (And by extension, GraphML etc. for the back end and the auth).

 * Webstorm